dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Report in

-1. Upload the ZIP archive to box.psu.edu
+1. Upload the ZIP archive file to box.psu.edu:
-2. Upload Public Share Link to Studio
-3. Upload the design document to the Studio.
+2. Submit the URL of the Public Share Link to the InvisionApp Live Prototype to the Studio together with Prototype Description to the Studio.